AsyaILIEVA/AsyaILIEVA/README.md

 ### 🚀 Current Projects

-  #### MedicalCenterApp
+### Medical Centre App

 ASP.NET Core MVC web application for managing patients, doctors, appointments, and medical records in a medical centre environment.

-This project was developed as part of the SoftUni C# Web ASP.NET Fundamentals course - January 2026 and improved and completed during C# Web ASP.NET Advanced course - February 2026.
-It follows modern ASP.NET Core architectural practices, including layered structure and separation of concerns.
+Developed as part of the SoftUni C# Web ASP.NET Fundamentals course and further improved during the C# Web ASP.NET Advanced course.

+The project focuses on:

+ASP.NET Core MVC,
+C#,
+Entity Framework Core,
+Microsoft SQL Server,
+Authentication and authorization,
+Layered architecture,
+Separation of concerns,
+CRUD operations,
+Data validation

- #### Petroleum Subsurface Insights (in progress)
+### Petroleum Subsurface Insights 🔬 (in progress)

- A lightweight web data portal for consolidating geological, petrophysical, and production data into interactive dashboards and meeting-ready reports for subsurface teams and management in oil and gas companies.
+A lightweight web data portal designed to consolidate geological, petrophysical, and production data into interactive dashboards and meeting-ready reports for subsurface teams and management in oil and gas companies.

+The project aims to explore how software can improve the way technical teams work with large and diverse subsurface datasets.

+Planned areas include:

+Geological and well data,
+Petrophysical data,
+Production data,
+Data correlation,
+Interactive dashboards,
+Data visualization,
+Reporting,
+REST APIs,
+Database-driven analytics

 ### 🛠️ Technologies